We are going to be looking at multi-path interference and how to resolve this problem.

 An Advanced Solution!

 If you are having problems with the built-in diversity receiver, a great investment is in a good external antenna.
-RF Venue makes a fin antenna that combats polarization, and reduces dropouts, and that “swooshing” sound.
+RF Venue makes a fin antenna that combats polarization and reduces dropouts along with that “swooshing” sound.
 Their Diversity Fin is a multi-purpose antenna for wireless microphones that reduces dropouts using a cross-polarized, hybrid design.
-It will greatly increase the quality of your antennae switching, and combat polarization.
+It will greatly increase the quality of your antennae switching and combat polarization.

 Thanks for Reading!